This article originally appeared in Georgetown University School of Continuing Studies: Sports Industry Management.

 For its latest U.S. trip, FC Barcelona took about 150 staff members to Boston; Washington, D.C.; and Miami.
 Any business opportunities this trip and others will be overseen by its owners—some 150,000 of them.
 It is an unusual fan-owned enterprise similar to that of America’s Green Bay Packers.

 FC Barcelona is partnering with Georgetown’s Sports Industry Management program because of its expertise in the social science of sports business.
 The organization plans to sponsor a women’s team in the National Women’s Soccer League (NWSL), and it is also looking to Georgetown for its knowledge of sports management here in the United States.

 A Chance to Make an Impact

 And what about changing the world?
 Sobrino said that idea became more than a pipedream when he and others at the club realized they had some 40 employees who were working on their doctoral degrees.
-Certainly, these staff were helping the soccer club in its primary pursuit (winning games and making money), but what else could they and a host of other talented employees contribute?
+Certainly, staff was helping the soccer club in its primary pursuit (winning games and making money), but what else could they and a host of other talented employees contribute?

-For Georgetown’s Sports Industry Management program. there is the possibility of executive education residencies in Washington and Barcelona, internships for Georgetown students in Spain, and surely more ideas to come.
+For Georgetown’s Sports Industry Management program.
+There is the possibility of executive education residencies in Washington and Barcelona, internships for Georgetown students in Spain, and surely more ideas to come.

-Kelly has met many times with team officials at FC Barcelona’s New York office to work on the partnership, but it is still early and there is much to be decided.
+Kelly has met many times with team officials at FC Barcelona’s New York office to work on the partnership, but it is still early, and there is much to be decided.